sheebans/ss-Gooru-FE/docs/feature-flags.md

 Useful to hide the resource number

 ## `collections.player.showQuestionFeedback`
-Useful to always show or hide feedback per question, assessment settings take priority over this, so that if the assessment is configured to show feedback there is no way to turn it off.
+Useful to always show or hide feedback per question, this takes priority over assessment settings when provided